Georgia Tech Sonification Lab Collaboration

 Sound and data.
 How might these two concepts relate?

-data, audio, and art.
+It’s been a winding path to find the links between my passions for data, audio, and art.
 When I came across the space of data sonification, it was like stumbling into a community to which I belonged but never knew existed.

-It’s part of a larger category, called auditory display, which includes any use of sound to convey information.
+Sonification is part of a larger category, called auditory display, which includes any use of sound to convey information.
 We’re so accustomed to looking at a chart to see a data trend, perhaps even jaded by it, but what about listening to that trend?
 Sonification has the power to expand data accessibility and augment one’s experience of information consumption.

 One application of data sonification is in the educational space - imagine teachers using sound to teach basic math or physics concepts?
 Making the lesson multi-sensory could not only improve engagement, but could also make the concepts more accessible for blind and visually-impaired students.